airportyh/fundate/README.md

 # fundate

 This library grew out of some frustration of using moment.js.
-That is not to say I hate moment.js - clearly I like it because I have been using it - but that I think a date library with a better library - for me - could exist.
+That is not to say I hate moment.js - clearly I like it because I have been using it - but that I think a date library with a better API - for me - could exist.

 This library is a work in progress and is far from feature parity with moment.js.